 Red Beryl is referred to by the Smithsonian National Museum of Natural History in Washington, D.C., as "The Rarest Beryls of them all" !

-These are found in only one specific location on the entire planet: The Violet Claims Mine, Wah Wah Mountains, Beaver County, Utah.
+These listed below are found in only one specific, famous, location on the entire planet: The Violet Claims Mine, Wah Wah Mountains, Beaver County, Utah.

-I am quite happy to finally present you with this new array of rare, and beautiful specimens listed below.
-Ranging in size from miniature to small cabinet each specimen is very unique, and of very high quality.
+I am quite happy to offer you with this new array of rare, and beautiful specimens listed below.
+Ranging in size from miniature to cabinet, each specimen is very unique, and of very high quality.

 Red Beryl crystal on Rhyolite matrix # RB05